 Closed-End Fund risk.
-The trusts invest in Closed-End Funds.
+The Corporate High Yield Trust, the Discount Opportunity Trust and the Senior Loan Trust invest in Closed-End Funds.
 Closed-End Funds are subject to various risks, including management's ability to meet the Closed-End Fund's investment objective and to manage the Closed-End Fund's portfolio during periods of market turmoil and as investors' perceptions regarding Closed-End Funds or their underlying investments change.